 - Tortilla (use corn tortillas for gluten free)

 - Baked Cod Fish (with any extra sauce and baked onions with it)

 - Garnish with minced red bell peppers, fresh cilantro, red onions and a splash of lime juice, and if you're a fan of spice you can top off with hot sauce.

 There is nothing quite like a savory feast to bring people together like these delicious fish tacos!
 Expert winemaker Brittany of Millesime Cellars Winery suggests pairing cod fish tacos with a Dry Orange Muscat or Viognier.

 Alaskan seafood is considered to be the best managed fisheries in the world, harvested from local waters and managed from sustainable and renewable fisheries.
-Fresh fish from Alaska is a sure bet it will be fabulous, and if you want the best, freshest, easiest seafood ever, check out Kodiak Fish Market and be sure to check out their Facebook and Twitter page for updates on seasonal specials.
-And wherever you live in the world, you totally need to try this cod fish taco recipe!
-Freshest is best!
+Fresh fish from Alaska is a sure bet it will be fabulous, freshest, and the easiest seafood to work with.

 Living in Santa Barbara we are fortunate to have fresh seafood year round.
 We buy the best seafood we can find from our local markets such as the Santa Barbara Harbor or Whole Foods.
 But not everyone around the world has this kind of access to fresh fish, unless ordered direct from the fisheries.
 Whether you use your favorite recipe or savory herbs and juices, there's no comparison to how delicious this is.
 And fresh Alaskan cod fish drizzled in this spectacular southwest sauce is restaurant style eating within the comfort of your own home!